How Drive Time Will Change Real Estate (and Make You a Better Agent)

 This irregular shape reveals there it's quite common for homes to be physically further away, but with a shorter commute and lower price than homes that are physically closer.

-Having dispelled the myth that living further away always means a longer commute, you as a real estate agent can help your clients make smarter, more educated decisions, identifying neighborhoods where others may not be looking yet.
+Drive Time™ can help you as a real estate agent make smarter, more educated decisions, identifying neighborhoods where others may not be looking yet.

 And your clients will thank you for years.